CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

-# Exercise 03: Create a Knowledge Store with Azure AI Search
+# Lab 03: Create a Knowledge Store with Azure AI Search

+### Estimated Duration: 60 Minutes

-## Lab scenario
+## Overview

 Azure AI Search uses an enrichment pipeline of AI skills to extract AI-generated fields from documents and include them in a search index.
 While the index might be considered the primary output from an indexing process, the enriched data it contains might also be useful in other ways.
 For example:

 - Since the index is essentially a collection of JSON objects, each representing an indexed record, it might be useful to export the objects as JSON files for integration into a data orchestration process using tools such as Azure Data Factory.